arnelenero/reactorlib/docs/functional-components.md

 ### `withEffect`

-This HOC injects a function into the component such that it gets executed whenever the component renders, or only when it mounts.
+This HOC injects a function into the component such that it gets called each time the component renders, or only once when it mounts.

 ```typescript
 withEffect(effect: Function, onlyOnMount?: boolean)